TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 Note: These are intended to be used in a local environment only, and for the purpose of learning only.
 In general, Jar Hacks are frowned upon and are not maintainable.
 Never attempt to distribute a Jar Hack.

 #Additional Information:
-- Setup FML, helpful hints and tips on the [Wiki](https://github.com/TriValleyCoderDojo/Minecraft-Jar-Hacks/wiki)
+- **Setup Java, Eclipse & FML**, helpful hints and tips on the [Wiki](https://github.com/TriValleyCoderDojo/Minecraft-Jar-Hacks/wiki)
-- Make a deployable Mod, try the [RedDiamond Tutorial](http://www.lopakalogic.com/articles/minecraft-articles/minecraft-mods-forge)
+- **Make a deployable Mod**, try the [RedDiamond Tutorial](http://www.lopakalogic.com/articles/minecraft-articles/minecraft-mods-forge)

 ## Change TNT, fuse and explosion